jross765/gnucash-viewer/README.md

 ## Planned

-* Starting GUI with a specific account's or transaction's ID (and the viewer showing the according panel immediately).

-  Analogously with all other entities that may be supported in future (cf. below).

 * Copy marked object's ID into clipboard (context menu).

 * Marking / rendering transactions by more general / flexible rules; extracting stuff like the "TODO" word into config files.